-If you are aware of an empty salt bin then please email or phone us using the contact details below.
+If you are aware of an empty salt bin, contact us using the details below.

-Motorists are warned to take extreme care when temperatures drop below minus six degrees Celsius as there is a risk that salt will become less effective because the melted snow and ice may refreeze.
+Motorists should take great care when temperatures drop below minus 6 degrees Celsius, as there is a risk that salt will become less effective because the melted snow and ice may refreeze.

 Floor 6, Zone C